martinos/functional_ruby_presentation/presentation.md

 ### Problem

-I want to know the number of languages used in a given Github account
+I want to know the repos main language count for given Github account

 ---